openflexo-team/pamela/src/site/markdown/index.md

+# Pamela
-# Pamela : an annotation-based Java modelling framework
+## Annotation-based Java modelling framework

 PAMELA is an annotation-based Java Modelling framework.
 PAMELA provides a smooth integration between model and code, and enable Java developers to handle software development both at conceptual level and at source-code level, without code transformation and/or generation, and avoiding round-tripping issues.